 Who We Are

-Development Asia is the Asian Development Bank's knowledge collaboration platform for sharing development experience and expertise, best practice, and technology relevant to the Sustainable Development Goals.
+Development Asia is the Asian Development Bank's knowledge collaboration platform for sharing development experience and expertise, best practices, and technologies relevant to the Sustainable Development Goals.
 We also provide opportunities to interact with experts, policy makers, and other practitioners in related fields.

 We are an open community of professionals, government officials, civil society organizations, researchers, and students interested in economic and social development at a national level.